I was watching this video on http://obamawho.wordpress.com/ :

 ...given all of the above.
 You have this new candidate, an online phenomenon, who was able to raise exorbitant amounts of money over the internet for his campaign, a campaign that speaks to the progressive vote; the anti-Washington-politics-as-usual candidate who "tells it like it is".
 The candidate who is a media darling, his campaign a sort of "movement" amongst young people and who is described as a "breath of fresh air" by older voters and defended to its very fibers by the most rabid fans.
 But suddenly, he seems to have ties to racists.
 Suddenly, people have actually started to read his old racist writings, and begin to question their judgment.
 What do you end up with?

 Some people figured out that Ron Paul + past racist writings + racist friends + racists in America = unredeemable = unelectable.
 But for some reason, and I suspect that reason is because Obama is black, no one has figured out that Barack Obama + past racist writings + racist friends + racists in America = unredeemable = unelectable.
 Believe me, I've felt that tension when white people who don't know me are carefully guarding their words around me when they don't want to offend, but I tell them straight up: Everyone has the propensity to be a little bit (or a lot) racist.
 As a black man, my head's not going to suddenly implode if you use "black" instead of "African American", or if you use "nigger" in an academic context instead of "the n-word".
 I'm just not going to outright lie to you and tell you that there aren't any black racists and that people like Obama can't be racist.
 To me, any denigration of a race that is not your own is racism, whether or not there is a power hierarchy.
-Ron Paul was not not held accountable for his history.
+Ron Paul was notnot held accountable for his history.
 Why is Obama not being held accountable for his past and current history?

 It is boolshit like this that jacks up the stereotype that we're all just stupid:

 Say what, brotherman?
 "I don't think a woman should be the head of no country because it's too much power for a woman.
 It's not about race."?!
 No, it's not about race, it's about abhorrent and disgusting sexism, the same kind of sexism that paints us black men in the eyes of every Jerry Springer fan as violent baby daddies who beat on and leave their women.
 And this guy disgusts me too, but for lesser reasons: "And to see a black man running for president, I never thought I'd live long enough to see it."
 Well bro, apparently Obama's messaianic message of lights shinin' down on us and telling us to vote for Barack Obama made you forget all about Jesse Jackson.
+I'll mix it up and throw the white girl under the bus too, just as she has Senator Clinton:

 "People have less trouble being outwardly sexist than they do outwardly racist, so I'm going to reinforce the outward sexism and not even get off my lazy ass to do anything about it!"